connectrpc/conformance/docs/authoring_test_cases.md

 The below `reliesOn` directives are used to signal to the test runner how the reference client or server should be configured when running tests:

 * `reliesOnTls` specifies that a suite relies on TLS.
+Defaults to `false`.

 * `reliesOnTlsClientCerts` specifies that the suite relies on the _client_ using TLS certificates to authenticate with the server.
 Note that if this is set to `true`, `reliesOnTls` must also be `true`.
+Defaults to `false`.

 * `reliesOnConnectGet` specifies that the suite relies on the Connect GET protocol.
+Defaults to `false`.

 * `reliesOnMessageReceiveLimit` specifies that the suite relies on support for limiting the size of received messages.
   When `true`, the `mode` property must be set to indicate whether the client or server should support the limit.
+Defaults to `false`.

 ## Test cases